bszek213/college_football_machine_learning/README.md

 # College Football Game Predictions

-Scripts that predict the outcome of any Division I college football game.
+machine learning that predicts the outcome of any Division I college football game.
 Data are from 2008 - 2021 seasons

 ## Installation
 ```bash